Ask a doctor about a prescription for LIVOGIVA 20 micrograms/80 microliters Injectable Solution in Pre-filled Pen

 Reporting of side effects

-Do not use this medication after the expiration date that appears on the packaging and the pen after CAD and EXP respectively.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the pack and the pen after CAD and EXP respectively.
+The expiry date is the last day of the month stated.

-Livogiva must be stored always in the refrigerator (between 2°C and 8°C).
-Livogiva can be used for 28 days after the first injection while the pen is stored in the refrigerator (between 2°C and 8°C).
+Livogiva should be stored in a refrigerator (between 2°C and 8°C).
+You can use Livogiva for 28 days after the first injection, while the pen is stored in a refrigerator (between 2°C and 8°C).

-Avoid placing the pens near the freezer of the refrigerator to prevent their freezing.
-Do not use Livogiva if it is or has been frozen.
+Avoid placing the pens near the freezer compartment of the refrigerator to prevent freezing.
+Do not use Livogiva if it has been frozen.

-Each pen must be disposed of properly after 28 days, even if it is not completely empty.
+Each pen should be disposed of properly after 28 days, even if it is not empty.

-Livogiva contains a transparent and colorless solution.
-Do not use Livogiva if it has solid particles or if the solution is cloudy or colored.
+Livogiva contains a clear and colorless solution.
+Do not use Livogiva if it has solid particles or if the solution is cloudy or discolored.

-Livogiva is a transparent and colorless solution.
-It is presented in a cartridge included in a disposable preloaded pen.
+Livogiva is a clear and colorless solution.
+It is presented in a cartridge included in a pre-filled disposable pen.
 Each pen contains 2.7 ml of solution sufficient for 28 doses.
-Livogiva is available in packages containing one or three preloaded pens.
+Livogiva is available in packs containing one or three pre-filled pens.

 Marketing Authorization Holder